Skip to content

 });

-const harness = new AgentTestHarness(agent);
+const runner = new AgentTestRunner(agent, {

 it('should get weather', async () => {

-const result = await harness.invoke('What is the weather in London?');
+const result = await runner.run({

 });